 My thoughts meandered onto the maths, sums that examine only land-based creatures farmed for consumption – which is in itself a huge simplification, discounting possibly trillions of creatures killed either directly or indirectly through our usurping of their habitats to facilitate the ‘farming’ of the species used for profit.
 The estimated 2.7 trillion aquatic lives we take and the trashing of the marine environment is a separate issue that I won’t cover here.
 Interested in finding out more?
 Check out the site Truth or Drought which is always factual and informative.

-Apart from the **health issues caused by the fact that humans are not designed to consume animal-derived substances and require to heavily supplement any such diet with plants (!) for nutrition, the resultant *quantity of the substance thus obtained is only a fraction of the quantity of plant substances consumed by our victims.
-So anyway – to return to the point – every year that’s 77 billion mouths to feed before humans eat a thing.
+So every year that’s 80 billion mouths to feed before humans eat a thing.
 And what is achieved by this annual atrocity is not nearly sufficient to feed the human population either in quantity or nutritional value.

-So in the end of the day, here are questions to ponder.
-The time is fast approaching when choices will have to be made; feed our victims or feed ourselves?
+So in the end of the day, there are questions to ponder as crops become less dependable.
+The time is fast approaching when choices will have to be made; do we continue the monstrous and brutal practices involved in creating and feeding billions of victims, or do we stop all that nonsense, leave our fellow earthlings and the living world in peace and feed ourselves?

 To me the answer is clear and there’s no time to lose.
 The world belongs to all its inhabitants equally.
 Our destructive species needs to stop bringing innocent lives into the world for our needless indulgence.
+As voters we need to support the shifting of agricultural subsidies from the public purse away from farming animals which is inherently unsustainable in every sense, and towards the farming of crops and plants for human consumption.
 As shoppers, we need to stop putting desecrated body parts into our shopping trolleys; if we stop buying, creating victims eventually becomes unprofitable.

 Be vegan.
 Now.